Jesus / Yeshua spoke many parables. They are some of my favourite parts of the New Testament.

 He will humble the proud and arrogant servant that boasted by giving that which he had to another.

-I’m not here to say who is greater and who is lesser.
-It doesn’t matter.
+We are not here to say who is greater and who is lesser - it doesn’t matter.
 We should focus on serving God and using what He has given us for His glory alone.

 We should treat each other with respect and be careful that we do not exalt ourselves over one another, especially with things that have been given unto us by God.
 Pride and seeking to exalt one’s self is what caused the fall of Satan.

-We may not exalt ourselves over God, but it is a slippery slope to do this even to our brothers and sisters in Christ.
+We may not exalt ourselves over God, but it is a slippery slope to do this even to each other.
 Especially when all that we have was never ours to begin with but gifted unto us through grace!
+If anything, we should aim to do the opposite and place ourselves under each others service.
+For Jesus says…